Should You Buy a Home That Was Remodeled Without Permits?

 The sellers might have also replaced the kitchen cabinets and counters, and completed various other projects over time that they have failed to mention.
 As a buyer, you likely don't know what needs a permit and what doesn't, but you love the house and want to buy it.
 How much trouble can you get into by buying this home that was remodeled without a permit?

-5 Reasons Why Homeowners Do Remodels Without Permits
+Reasons Homeowners Remodel Without Permits

 In defense of pulling house permits for a remodeling job, if you're flexible with your time and don't mind spending a few hundred more, it's generally a good idea to get a permit.
-And here are some of the problems that could come back to haunt a homeowner who moves forward on a do it yourself project without a permit:
+And here are some of the problems that could come back to haunt a homeowner who moves forward on a do-it-yourself project without a permit:

 - Non-permitted work might not be done correctly or to code: Just because a homeowner hires a contractor doesn't mean the contractor will do the job correctly.
 In addition, there is typically more than one way to do a job, and all three of those could be wrong.